forwinder15/gatsby-casper/src/content/posts/songwriting-cheat-sheet-126-inspiring-ideas-and-prompts.md

 126. Write a song about aliens.
 "Mars isn't so far"

 ## **The Big Secret**

 Ok.
 You made it through. **I got a big secret for you.** This cheat sheet will literally transform into an **UNLIMITED** supply of inspiration for you if you play around with it.

 Try interchanging and combining each line item using these three principals:

-* **Subject** - change the theme.
+- **Subject** - change the theme.
 Ask these questions: who, what, when, where, why, and how?
-* **Perspective** - change who's speaking.
+- **Perspective** - change who's speaking.
 Write in 1st person, 2nd person, or 3rd person.
-* **Metaphors** - change the title or hook.
+- **Metaphors** - change the title or hook.
 Use quotes, puns, and figures of speech to create new titles and hooks.

-**See how many different variations you can come up with.** I would love to hear your feedback and any new ideas you get using this list.
+**How many different variations you can come up with?** I would love to hear your feedback and any new ideas you get using this list.
 I'm sitting here waiting to hear your new song.
 Now go write it!

 Thank you for reading!